thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 .. math:: SNR_e = \frac {m_\varepsilon} {s_\varepsilon} \;\;\;\;\; (Eq.\; 3)

+where :math:`m_\varepsilon` and :math:`s_\varepsilon` are the mean and standard deviation of the strain in a uniform phantom undergoing uni-axial compression.
 The *SNRe* estimate was evaluated over the applied deformations examined for both the TM phantom and numerical simulation, along the axial and lateral directions, and with and without regularization.
 The normal strain,